puzzleshark/rxiter/README.md

 asyncio.Task(count_cubed())
 ```
 ### Repeat
-Repeat in it's various contexts `async_repeat`, `async_repeat_dec` takes a iterator, and "records" it's outputed values to be listened to by multiple observers.
+'repeat' takes a iterator, and "records" it's outputed values to be listened to by multiple observers.

 ## Example